jwcho1221/Flight-Delay-Prediction/LabGuide300.md

 ## Objectives
 -   Learn how to provision a new Oracle Analytics Cloud (OAC) Instance
--   Learn how to connect the OAC instance to the instance of your ADW
+-   Learn how to connect the OAC instance to the instance of ADW you created
 -   Learn how to build machine learning models in OAC
 -   Learn how to find out which ML model fits the flight delay prediction the best in OAC